wuba/react-native-echarts/blog/2023-03-10-using-wuba-react-native-echarts/index.md

   SvgChart as _SvgChart,
   SkiaChart as _SkiaChart,
 } from '@wuba/react-native-echarts';
+// Note: If only one of svg or skia is installed, it needs to be imported separately as follows.
+// import _SkiaChart, { SVGRenderer } from '@wuba/react-native-echarts/skiaChart';
+// import _SvgChart, { SVGRenderer } from '@wuba/react-native-echarts/svgChart';

 import { Dimensions } from 'react-native';

 // Register the required components